ztachip/ztachip/Documentation/tensor_programmer_guide.md

 Thread switching is not automatic but manual by calling to ztamTaskYield function below.

-Normally, each thread will manage a seperate PCORE process space.
+Normally, each thread will manage a separate PCORE process space.

 This way you can interleave between memory cycle and execution cycle of the 2 PCORE processes.
 That means TensorEngine is setting up/retrieving results from one PCORE memory space while PCOREs are executing tensor operators on the other PCORE memory space.